SonifyAR: Context-Aware Sound Generation in Augmented Reality: Introduction

 \section{Introduction}

 Sound is a critical but often overlooked element in Augmented Reality (AR).
-AR-based sound can improve immersion and overall user experience~\cite{roginska2017immersive} in applications such as depth perception and task completion \cite{zhou_role_2007}, search and navigation~\cite{ruminski2015experimental}, and even assistance for people with low vision ~\cite{ribeiro_auditory_2012}.
+AR-based sound can improve immersion and overall user experience~\cite{roginska2017immersive} and support depth perception and task completion \cite{zhou_role_2007}, search and navigation~\cite{ruminski2015experimental}, and even assistance for people with low vision ~\cite{ribeiro_auditory_2012}.
 Despite its importance, current AR authoring platforms like \textit{Reality Composer} \cite{realitycomposer}, \textit{Adobe Aero} \cite{adobeaero}, and \textit{Unity Mars} \cite{UnityMARS2023} provide only rudimentary sound support.
 Specifically, we identified three critical gaps with existing AR authoring tools:

 \begin{enumerate} \item \textbf{Limited real-world context.} Existing systems typically support action triggers linked to virtual objects in AR but lack support for real-world contextual information (\textit{e.g.}, a virtual toy robot traversing diverse indoor surfaces like wood, carpet, or glass.). \item \textbf{Limited interaction specification.} Existing systems provide only pre-defined interaction triggers like \textit{``Tap''} and \textit{``Proximity Enter''}.
 This limits a creator's ability to specify interactions outside the provided options, especially those that involve environmental context (\textit{e.g.,} the user ``slides'' virtual chalk on a real-world blackboard). \item \textbf{Limited sound sources.} Existing systems are limited by the sound assets available in their libraries and the scarcity of suitable sound resources online.
 Thus, AR authors struggle to find appropriate sounds for distinct AR events (\textit{e.g.,} reproducing the wing flutter of a virtual dragonfly or simulating the eating sound of a virtual dinosaur). \end{enumerate}